ThomasVuNguyen/BitNet/log.md

 model conversion on huggingface transformers don't support that (urgh)
     - The conversion scripts throw NotImplementedError: Architecture 'BitNetForCausalLM' not supported!
     - Can't convert HuggingFace BitNet models to TL1 format

+# v3: since TL1 is fucked up, this aint applicable

+# v5: multi-threading -> same as v1

+Conclusion so far: The performance gain mostly comes from # of parallelization of token processing